 - 1. As a Governing Body we will do all we reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
 As part of this process, we will ensure we have appropriate filters and monitoring systems in place. - 2.
 Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we recognise in KCSiE, that as a governing body (and proprietors) we should be doing all that they reasonably can to limit children's exposure to the above risks from the school's or college's IT system.
-As part of this process, governing bodies and proprietors should ensure their school or college has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+As part of this process, governing bodies should ensure their school has appropriate filters and monitoring systems in place and regularly review their effectiveness.
 They should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
-Governing bodies and proprietors should consider the age range of their children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks. - 3.
-We review our filters and monitors using appropriate tools from UK Safer internet centre and for our Prevent duties. - 4.
+Governing bodies should consider the age range of their children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks. - 3.
+We review our filters and monitors using appropriate tools from UK Safer internet centre and for our Prevent duties.
+Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges Guidance GOV.UK (www.gov.uk) - 4.
 We recognise that it is essential that appropriate filters and monitoring systems are in place, we recognise that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.